-This study on unemployment was conducted in collaboration with UBD.
+This study on unemployment was conducted in collaboration with University of Brunei Darussalam (UBD).
 It identified the main reasons for unemployment among jobseekers registered with the Labour Department.
 The findings revealed a significant mismatch of career expectations and available employment.
 The jobseekers lacked adequate vocational skills, with high preference for white-collar public sector jobs, and they also lacked entrepreneurial interest.

 The study resulted in: